synthetic data generation for RAG evaluation

 - what is the purpose of X in Y is too clean and easy to search, rather than X is not working, which is more likely to be asked by a user

-- review and validate by domain experts
+- review and validate

 - Ranking generation from questions and chunks